Wacom-Developer/sdk-for-signature-ios/GETTING-STARTED.md

 In addition to the 'WacomSignatureSDK.framework' and 'WacomLicensing.framework' you also need to link your app against the 'libstdc++.dylib' and 'CoreBluetooth.framework' libraries and ensure that the Swift runtime libraries are included in your build target.

-## Download the Signature SDK
+## Download the Wacom Ink SDK for signature

 Download the SDK from https://developer.wacom.com/developer-dashboard

 * login using your Wacom ID
 * Select **Downloads for signature**
-* Download **Signature SDK for iOS**
+* Download **Wacom Ink SDK for signature for iOS**
 * Accept the End User License Agreement to use the SDK

 The downloaded Zip file contains the SDK with documentation.

 ## Download an evaluation license

-A license is needed to use the Signature SDK and a fully functional evaluation license is free to download as follows:
+A license is needed to use the Wacom Ink SDK for signature and a fully functional evaluation license is free to download as follows:

 * Navigate to https://developer.wacom.com/developer-dashboard
 * login using your Wacom ID